-PayFit is much, much more than just a payroll solution.
+PayFit is much, much more than just a simple payroll solution.

 As well as being an HMRC-accredited payroll provider, the PayFit app also acts as a holiday management solution.
 Employees' holiday entitlement is automatically calculated within the app and all payslips are subsequently updated in real-time to reflect changes in annual leave.

 Employees can also request leaves and access their annual leave balance within their employee portal.

-Last but not least, through the app's calendar view, all team members are able to see when one of their colleagues is on annual leave.
+Finally, through the app's calendar view, all team members can see when one of their colleagues is on annual leave.
 This can help reduce the likelihood of employees booking time off at the same time.

 Interested in finding out more about PayFit?
 Why not book a demo with one of our product specialists today?